-We will create a trust for each issuance of Mega certificates under the trust documents for that series.
+We will create a trust for the issuance of the Mega certificates under the trust documents.
 We will execute the applicable trust documents in our corporate capacity and as trustee.
-We will issue each issuance of Mega certificates pursuant to the related trust documents.
+We will issue the Mega certificates pursuant to the trust documents.

-The Mega certificates represent fractional undivided beneficial ownership interests in a distinct pool of underlying securities held in a trust created under the trust documents (as further described below).
-We will hold the underlying securities, in our capacity as trustee under the trust documents, for the benefit of all the holders of Mega certificates of the same issuance.
+The Mega certificates represent fractional undivided beneficial ownership interests in a distinct pool of underlying securities held in the trust created under the trust documents (as further described below).
+We will hold the underlying securities, in our capacity as trustee under the trust documents, for the benefit of all the holders of Mega certificates.
 The fractional undivided interest of each Mega certificate is equal to the initial principal balance of that Mega certificate divided by the aggregate principal balance of the underlying securities in the related pool on the issue date.